 116 – Michael Schumacher, Ferrari

 Michael Schumacher was the record holder for most F1 podiums with a single team from the 2002 Spanish Grand Prix until the 2021 Bahrain Grand Prix, when his tally of top three finishes with Ferrari was surpassed by Hamilton’s run of podiums with Mercedes.

-Schumacher’s time at Ferrari included 72 victories and 58 pole positions during his time with the Scuderia.
+Schumacher’s time at the Scuderia included 72 victories and 58 pole positions.
 He took his first podium in red at the 1996 Brazilian Grand Prix and took his last top three result for Ferrari with his final F1 victory over ten years later at the 2006 Chinese Grand Prix.

 Max Verstappen took third place in the list of most F1 podiums with a single team at the 2022 Azerbaijan Grand Prix by taking his 66th podium finish with Red Bull.
 That saw him become the driver to have taken the most top three results with the team, surpassing Sebastian Vettel’s tally.

 Verstappen recorded his first podium – and first win – with Red Bull on his first appearance with the team at the 2016 Spanish Grand Prix, having stepped up from Toro Rosso to replace Daniil Kvyat.